 For the following setup you will need a Squish package on the computer where the AUT (Application Under Test) is running the "remote" computer), and a Squish package on the computer where the Squish IDE is to be used.

 127.0.0.1 / the

-To enable remote connections change
+To enable remote connections adjust the following entry in

 * allows connections from any IP address and host name.
 Replace this with only desired IP addresses/host names, if required for security reasons.

 Step 2 - Starting and stopping squishserver on the remote computer¶